 Last October Pepper was sent to the emergency vet by the cat.
-When the vet was finished, he called the cat a psycho ninja sniper kitty.
-The “kitty” had, with one swipe and one claw, punctured one of the arteries at the tip of Pepper.
+When the vet was finished, he called the cat a psycho-ninja-sniper-kitty.
+The “kitty” had, with one swipe with one claw, punctured one of the arteries at the tip of Pepper.

 When we went to our vet to get the bandage removed, Pepper shook his head and broke the wound open again.
 Blood spewed onto the walls as he shook his head.
 The vet rebandaged the ear.
 Two days later?
 Repeat.
 Two days later?
 Repeat.
 Rather than send us home again, she kept Pepper in a kennel and sedated overnight so that the wound could scab over.
 Victory!

-This spring, we ventured to the dog park.
-The Welcoming Committee was there to greet him.
+Last spring, we ventured to the dog park, and a Welcoming Committee greet us.

 Sniff – run – play – repeat.

 Pepper loves it there.
 In fact, when I mention that we are headed to the dog park, he can’t wait to jump into the truck.
 As we drive down the road, he loves to stick his head out the window and sniff at the breeze.

 His excitement, however, this past week got him into big trouble.
 He was hanging out the front passenger window as I turned into the dog park parking lot.
 He got so excited that his back paw stepped on the window control located on the armrest and was able to jump out of the slowly moving truck.
 Talk about panic.
 I carefully stopped the truck – I had no idea where he had landed – and threw the transmission into park.
 When I got to him, he was standing in the parking lot.
 It looked like he was asking me, “What’s the matter?
 Let’s go.
 I have friends to see.”

-I checked him over – nothing seemed to be broken.e seemed fine.
+I checked him over – nothing seemed to be broken.
+He seemed fine.